Shantnu25/ga-learner-dst-repo/Banking-Inferences/README.md

-Project Overview

-Problem Statement
+**Project Overview**

+**Problem Statement**
 Bank Of New York wants to expand its branches and for that it has certain hypothesis and statements it wants to verify.
 Using the inferential statistics method you just learned, help the bank.

+**Dataset**
+It has data from 9578 customers with the following 15 features.

-Learnings from the project
+**Learnings from the project**

 After completing this project, I have a better understanding of how to use inferential statistics.
-In this project, I applied the following concepts.
+In this project, Ihave  applied the following concepts

     Confidence Interval
     Central Limit Theorem
     Hypothesis Testing